 The bonus becomes part of your total salary for the year.
 Let’s say your salary is $ 36,000, and your employer gives you a $ 500 bonus.
 You must now be taxed as if you were earning $ 36,500.
 Bonus calculations need to be changed to increase annual income.

 This exempt amount is spread over all payments for the year.
-So with a salary of $ 36,000, your weekly gross would be $ 36,000 ÷ 52 = $ 692.31.
+So, with a salary of $ 36,000, your weekly gross would be $ 36,000 ÷ 52 = $ 692.31.
 Your weekly earnings without retirement would be $ 3,500 ÷ 52 = $ 67.31.
 You pay CPP for only $ 692.31 – $ 67.31 = $ 625.00.
 However, if you get a $ 500 bonus on a separate check, you have to pay the CPP of the entire bonus because you already had the exempt amount on your paycheck.
 This can make CPP seem more expensive.

 The tax works in a similar way.
-In Canada, the first part of our income is tax-free: the basic personal exemption ($ 10,822 in 2012).
+In Canada, the first part of our income is tax-free: the basic personal exemption ($ 15,000 in 2023).
 So the increasing tax rates apply to different parts of our income.
-Here are the prices for 2012.
+Here are the prices for 2023.

 If you don’t need the money right now, it may be useful to postpone the bonus to the end of the year to the following year if you plan to be in the lower tax bracket the following year.
 Bonuses cannot be postponed indefinitely due to salary deferral.

 A company can grant the bonus and receive a deduction for the current tax year even if the bonus is not paid immediately.
 The company has up to 179 days after the end of the fiscal year to pay the bonus if it wants to request a deduction in the year in which the bonus was declared.
 A qualified tax advisor can help you determine your company’s bonus eligibility.